 - The likeliness of an edit publishing has more to do with the listing you’re editing than the user editing it.
 Since we regularly report fake listings & spam on Google Maps, we often find that the ability to get a change published on a listing has very little to do with the person editing the listing and everything to do with the listing itself and how much Google trusts it.
 It has not always been this way.
 Back when MapMaker was around, it had a lot more to do with the user and their trust level.
 Now, if a listing is verified via Google My Business, it’s extremely hard to get fake listings removed even if you’re a Level 10 Local Guide.

 Google My Business suspensions don’t seem to weaken a listing’s authority.
-People often think that if a listing has been suspended, it will make it weaker or less authoritative.
+People often think that if a Google Business Profile was suspended, it will make it weaker or less authoritative.
 We’ve found this not to be the case.
 It doesn’t seem to matter how many times a listing has received a hard suspension, it still ranks the same and it still is difficult to get rid of a fake listing by submitting an edit on Google Maps.

 The more reviews a listing has, the harder it is to get rid of.
 If you see a listing with dozens of reviews and you know it’s not a real business, don’t even waste your time trying to edit it.
 Just send it directly to Google My Business to remove.
 Don’t worry, the spammers already know this and it’s likely part of the reason why we see so many fake reviews on fake listings.